Get

 Male vs Female

-Spaying prevents female dogs from going into heat, and it can prevent dogs from developing breast cancer and some uterine conditions.
+Spaying prevents female dogs from going into heat, and it can prevent them from developing breast cancer and some uterine conditions.
 Neutered male dogs are essentially free from the risk of developing testicular cancer.

 South Russian Shepherd Dog is eating dog food from bowl at home in a kitchen